hanernlee/WDI-PROJECT-1-Bit-Tac-Toe/README.md

 # BIT TAC TOE
 ***
-Tic Tac Toe (or also noughts and crosses) is a two player game who take turns marking spaces in a 3x3 grid.
+Tic Tac Toe (or also noughts and crosses) is a two player game where each player take turns marking spaces in a 3x3 grid.
 The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game.
 ***

 ## Technologies

 1. HTML
 2. CSS
-3. JAVASCRIPT
+3. JavaScript

 ***